Share this Article

 Ultimately, it's all about sussing out the units with potential, and knowing what your deal breakers are, as in the rest of the apartment hunt.

-But here’s something to take into consideration: The market is still in the midst of a serious slowdown, one that saw sales hit the lowest level in 10 years in the first quarter of 2019, so selling any apartment right now could be a struggle.
+But here’s something to take into consideration: The sales market is in the middle of a major reset, so selling any apartment right now could be a struggle.
 And if that apartment’s on the ground-floor, it could be even harder.

 “People realize they can get better deals on higher-floor apartments, so they find that they might not have to compromise on a ground-floor unit and that their budget can take them further,” Lahav says.